 - When the milk mixture reaches a simmer, remove from the heat and slowly pour into the yolk mixture while whisking constantly to prevent the eggs from scrambling (aka tempering).

 - Transfer the liquid back to the saucepan and place over medium heat.
-Whisk constantly until the pudding thickens and a thermometer registers 180 degrees F, about 60-90 seconds.
+Whisk constantly until the pudding thickens (see notes) and a thermometer registers 180 degrees F, about 60-90 seconds.
 Remove from the heat and whisk in the butter and vanilla until shiny and smooth.
 Strain the pudding through a fine-mesh strainer set over a clean bowl.

 - Press plastic wrap directly against the surface of the hot pudding to prevent a skin from forming.
 Refrigerate until chilled, 3-4 hours or overnight.
 Before serving, re-whisk pudding until smooth, then divide into serving bowls.